Karen Kassel, MS, RD, Med

 may offer natural pain relief during labor.

 Many women benefit from a support person other than their partner during labor.
 This may be a doula, nurse, nurse midwife, or childbirth educator.
 This person’s job is to provide constant support, massage, calming words, or whatever else you need from early labor through delivery.
 The support person can also talk to your medical team for you.
-If possible, meet with your support person during pregnancy to discuss your wishes for labor and delivery.
+If possible, meet with your support person during pregnancy to discuss your labor and delivery needs.

-Pain medicines are helpful for many women in labor.
-Some pain medicines reduce pain while others end it.
+Pain medications are helpful for many women in labor.
+Some pain medications reduce pain while others end it.
 Most women are still able to feel sensations like pressure while anesthetized.

-nubain can reduce your pain.
+Pain relievers can reduce your pain.
 You may receive a pain reliever as an intramuscular shot or through an IV.
 You may receive more than one dose.
 These drugs may cause nausea and sleepiness.
 They may also slow the progress of labor.
-If the drug is given too near to delivery, it may cause the baby to be extra sleepy when born.
+Opioids may cause the baby to be extra sleepy when born, especially if given too near to delivery.
 To avoid a sleepy newborn, your doctor will give a pain reliever several hours before the expected time of birth.
-An overly sleepy baby can be treated with oxygen or medicine.
+An overly sleepy baby can be treated with oxygen or medication.

 is the most common form of anesthesia used during delivery.
 It can be used for a

 In some cases, labor takes longer with an epidural.
 Higher doses can decrease your ability to push.
 It may also increase the need for a forceps delivery or c-section.
-The amount of medicine you are given, and the amount that you feel, can be adjusted.
-For example, the medicine may be lowered just before delivery so you can feel the contractions better and push more effectively.
+The amount of medication you are given, and the amount that you feel, can be adjusted.
+For example, the medication may be lowered just before delivery so you can feel the contractions better and push more effectively.

 is similar to an epidural.
 Like an epidural, it is given in the back and produces numbness from the belly button to the toes.
-The medicine is injected in one dose directly into the spinal fluid.
+The medication is injected in one dose directly into the spinal fluid.
 Spinal anesthesia acts quickly and women get almost instant relief.
-Because it does not require a catheter, repeat doses of medicine cannot be given easily.
+Because it does not use a catheter, repeat doses of medication cannot be given easily.
 Spinal anesthesia is most often used for c-sections or in combination with epidurals.

 are a form of local anesthesia.
 A pudendal block is an injection given into the vaginal wall to numb the perineum.
 Given just before delivery, this injection works quickly to reduce pain.
 The effects last about one hour.